Non-archimedean tame topology and stably dominated types: Pseudo-Galois coverings

-If $V$ is a normal irreducible variety over a field $F$ and $K'$ is a finite, normal field extension of $F(V)$, the normalization $V'$ of $V$ in $K'$ is a pseudo-Galois covering since the canonical morphism $\mathrm{Aut}_V (V') \to G = \mathrm{Gal} (K', F(V))$ is an isomorphism.
+Let $V$ be a normal irreducible variety over a field $F$. \tcr{Recall that by a variety over $F$ we mean a reduced and separated scheme of finite type over $F$.
+We take normality to imply irreducibility, but sometimes will repeat the irreducibility condition.
+Let $K'$ be a finite, normal field extension of $F(V)$.
+Then} the normalization $V'$ of $V$ in $K'$ is a pseudo-Galois covering since the canonical morphism $\Aut_V (V') \to G = \mathrm{Gal} (K', F(V))$ is an isomorphism.
 This is a special case of the functoriality in $K'$ of the map taking $K'$ to the normalization of $V$ in $K'$.
 The action of $g \in G$ on $V'$ may be described as follows.
-To $g$ corresponds to a rational map $V' \to V'$; let $W_g$ be the graph of this map, a closed subvariety of $V' \times V'$.
+To $g$ corresponds a rational map $V' \to V'$; let $W_g$ be the graph of this map, a closed subvariety of $V' \times V'$.
 Each of the projections $W_g \to V'$ is birational, and finite.
 Since $V'$ is normal, these projections are isomorphisms, so $g$ is the graph of an isomorphism $V' \to V'$.

-As observed in loc. cit., p.
-53, if $ Y \rightarrow X$ is a pseudo-Galois covering and $X$ is normal, for any morphism $X' \to X$ with $X'$ an integral noetherian scheme, the Galois group $G=\mathrm{Gal} (F(Y), F(X))$ acts transitively on the components of $X' \times_X Y$.
+As observed in \cite{VSF} p.~53, if $ Y \rightarrow X$ is a pseudo-Galois covering and $X$ is normal, for any morphism $X' \to X$ with $X'$ an integral noetherian scheme, the Galois group $G=\mathrm{Gal} (F(Y), F(X))$ acts transitively on the components of $X' \times_X Y$.
 Here is a brief argument.
 Note that if $X'$ is the normalization of $X$ in a finite purely inseparable extension $K'$ of its function field $F (X)$, the morphism $X' \to X$ is radicial.
-Indeed one may assume $X = \spec A$, $X' = \Spec A'$ and the characteristic is $p$.
+Indeed one may assume $X = \spec \, A$, $X' = \spec \, A'$ and the characteristic is $p$.
 For some integer $h$, $F(X)$ contains $K'^{p^h}$ and an element $x$ of $K'$ lies in $A'$ if and only if $x^{p^h} \in A$.
 It follows that the morphism $Y/G \to X$ is radicial, hence $G$ is transitive on fibers of $Y/X$.
-So there are no proper $G$-invariant subvarieties of $Y$.
-It is clear from Galois theory that $G$ acts transitively on the components of $X' \times_X Y$ mapping dominantly to $X'$; it follows that the union of these components is an $\mathrm{Gal} (F(Y), F(X))$-invariant subset mapping onto $X'$, hence is all of $X' \times_X Y$.
+So there are no proper $G$-invariant subvarieties of $Y$ mapping onto $X$.
+It is clear from Galois theory that $G$ acts transitively on the components of $X' \times_X Y$ mapping dominantly to $X'$; it follows that the union of these components is a $\mathrm{Gal} (F(Y), F(X))$-invariant subset mapping onto $X'$, hence is all of $X' \times_X Y$.
 So there are no other components.